supercollider-quarks/downloaded-quarks/README.md

     # OS X
     ~/Library/Application Support/SuperCollider/downloaded-quarks

+    # Linux
+    ~/.local/share/SuperCollider/downloaded-quarks

+    # Windows
+    C:\Users\<USERNAME>\AppData\Local\SuperCollider\downloaded-quarks

 Restart SuperCollider if its running.
-The Quarks interface will now see these Quarks and allow you to browse and install them.
+The Quarks interface will now see these Quarks as already downloaded and allow you to browse and install them.

 ## Using Quarks